 We hope that we can resolve any query or concern you raise about our use of your information.

-The General Data Protection Regulation also gives you right to lodge a complaint with a supervisory authority, in particular in the European Union (or European Economic Area) state where you work, normally live or where any alleged infringement of data protection laws occurred.
-The supervisory authority in the UK is the Information Commissioner who may be contacted at https://ico.org.uk/concerns/ or telephone at 0303 123 1113 or other channels as updated at https://ico.org.uk/global/contact-us/.
+For individuals in Europe, the General Data Protection Regulation also gives you right to lodge a complaint with a supervisory authority, in particular in the European Union (or European Economic Area) state where you work, normally live or where any alleged infringement of data protection laws occurred.
+The supervisory authority in the UK is the Information Commissioner who may be contacted at http://ico.org.uk/concerns or telephone at 0303 123 1113 or other channels as updated at https://ico.org.uk/global/contact-us.

 We may change this privacy notice from time to time, when we do we will inform you via email.